klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

 -   As the container is already set up to support a runscript, we simply inject a new one via `%files` which makes it easier to have a nice layout in the runscript and in the container definition file.

+-   Compared to the 24.11 container, several packages were missing so a lot more needs to be added with `zypper`.
+This includes an editor, but more importantly, only the C and POSIX locales were known which was not even enough to use `archspec` or install some other packages that give additional effects in EasyBuild.
+The solution was to install `glibc-locale`.

 -   Lmod cache strategy: User cache stored in a separate directory, `~/.cache/lmod/ccpe-%(version)s-%(versionsuffix)s`, by editing